Skip to main content

 Install the agent

-Prepare an installation package
+Prepare an RPM or Debian installation package

 As a Snow Atlas user, you can create your own installation packages by using Package Builder.